 South Coast Secrets

-Uncover the secrets of this southern stretch of Oregon’s 363-mile-long coastline.
+Plot 3 days of adventure along this southern stretch of Oregon’s 363-mile-long coastline.
 Take selfies with life-sized dinosaurs at the Prehistoric Gardens, bust out the binoculars for wildlife spotting at Harris Beach State Park and catch sorbet-colored sunsets at the aptly named Secret Beach (within Samuel H. Boardman State Scenic Corridor).
+Plan even more local adventures through South Coast Tours, where the expert guides take the guesswork out of the planning and logistics.
+You can paddle, fish, scuba, snorkle, surf, take a scenic boat ride or go mountain bike riding — you can even do a pedal and paddle combo tour, and bike and kayak in the same day through some of the most epic landscapes on the South Coast.

 Car-Free in the Valley

-Ride the rails and leave the car behind as you explore the vineyards, decadent farm-to-fork dinners and picturesque parks of the Willamette Valley during this three-day itinerary perfect for couples.
+Ride the rails and leave the car behind as you explore the vineyards, decadent farm-to-fork dinners and picturesque parks of the Willamette Valley wine country without a car.
 Hop on and off the regional Amtrak Cascades line, and get ready for an excursion full of history, views and, of course, pinot.
+Find more ways to travel across Oregon by train.

 Keep Portland Weird

-Take Portland’s unofficial slogan to heart by scoping out some of the city’s quirkiest sites as curated by Local Adventurer.
+Take Portland’s unofficial slogan to heart by scoping some of the city’s quirkier sites.
 Standouts include the Freakybuttrue Peculiarium and a tour of Oregon’s sweetest doughnut shops.
-Outdoor enthusiasts can trot along these lesser-known Forest Park trails, and for movie buffs, a Saturday night stopover at the Clinton Street Theater for The Rocky Horror Picture Show — reoccurring weekly for 40 years — is a neighborhood tradition.
+Outdoor enthusiasts can trot along these lesser-known Forest Park trails, and for movie buffs, a Saturday night stopover at the Clinton Street Theater for The Rocky Horror Picture Show — reoccurring weekly for more than 40 years — is a neighborhood tradition.
+Find your inspiration in this ultimate guide to summer events in Portland.

 Hike the Gorge